 Appropriately Uses Anti-Anxiety Medication

-This figure indicates the percentage of long-term patients who are given antianxiety medication.
-These drugs are commonly prescribed to patients suffering from depression and anxiety.
+This tells you the percent of residents who were prescribed antianxiety medications.
+These drugs are given to residents suffering from anxiety and depression.

 Managing Depression Among Residents